-You will need to answer 30 multiple choice questions that are taken from a pool of around 3,000 questions.
-Depending on which testing office you attend, the test will be done using either good old fashioned pencil and paper or if you are lucky, a computer based test system.
+You will need to answer 30 multiple-choice questions that are taken from a pool of around 3,000 questions.
+Depending on which testing office you attend, the test will be done using either a good old-fashioned pencil and paper or if you are lucky, a computer-based test system.

-You will need to answer around 90% of these correctly in order to pass.
+You will need to answer around 90% of these correctly to pass.